popoloni/astropy/documentation/mobile-app/SETUP_GUIDE.md

-# 📱 Mobile App Setup Guide - 🧪 EXPERIMENTAL
+# 📱 iOS Pythonista Setup Guide

-**Step-by-step guide for setting up astronomical observation planning on iOS devices**
+**Step-by-step guide for setting up astronomical observation planning on iOS devices using Pythonista**

-> **⚠️ EXPERIMENTAL**: This guide covers experimental mobile app features.
-Success may vary depending on device capabilities and iOS version.
+> **✅ Current Mobile Solution**: This guide covers the iOS Pythonista implementation - the current working mobile solution.
+Wrapper scripts eliminate the need to type command-line parameters, making mobile usage practical and efficient.
+>
+> **🧪 Note**: A separate experimental native mobile app is in development but not covered in this guide.

 ---